 BY ROBERT BROOME, OWNER

-Think about it: If you invest in a garage door with the wrong wind rating and have to buy a second garage door that meets local requirements, you’ll unnecessarily pay for another garage door.
-If you check these requirements before you purchase, you’ll avoid this hassle.
-Even if you get the new garage door with the wrong wind rating installed and a hurricane or strong wind moves through the region, your door could sustain damage.
-You’ll not only have to pay for repairs, but you may end up having to replace the door, either immediately after the storm or later on.
+Think about it.
+If you invest in a garage door with the wrong wind rating and have to buy a second garage door that meets local requirements, you’ll unnecessarily pay for another door.
+If you check these requirements before you purchase one, though, you’ll avoid this hassle.
+If you get a new garage door with the wrong wind rating and a hurricane or strong wind moves through the region, your door could sustain damage.
+You’d then need to pay for repairs, and you may end up having to replace the door, either immediately after the storm or later on.

 |Counties Not Listed||90|